But we get it, knowing you’re in good company offers cold comfort when you’re feeling low about your acne scars.

 Balsam Alabassi, Owner and Founder of Dermrefine Skin Clinic

-I am an Independent Prescriber with level 7 in Aesthetic Medicine.
-I adopt a personalized approach to provide you with a complete care solution thereby,...Book with Balsam Alabassi
+I am an Independent Prescriber and hold level 7 in Aesthetic Medicine.
+I adopt a personalised approach to provide you with a complete care solution, thereby...Book with Balsam Alabassi

 Sean White, Director